buntine/started-from-the-bottom/README.md

-# started-from-the-bottom
+# Started From The Bottom
-Tribute to Drake
+A tribute to Drake: [http://drake.money](http://drake.money).